The excerpts below are from a conversation with Jim Soloway about his original motivation and vision for Soloway Guitars.

 But it was stable.
 It had better intonation.
 There was no feedback.
 And it was much more comfortable than any archtop I played.
 Far more comfortable.

 This was giving me all the comfort of a standard, solid body.
-The arm contour provided a much more natural playing position with your arm laying across a curved surface.
-There's nothing cutting into your arm.
-It put your hand right in playing position even with a big guitar like the Single 15.
+The arm contour provided a more natural playing position with your arm laying across a curved surface with nothing cutting into your arm.
+It put your hand right in playing position.

 And when you play one for the first time, it’s like wow, there's something going on here that's really different.